lupyuen/lupyuen.github.io/src/dsi2.md

 [(See the Complete Log)](https://github.com/lupyuen/pinephone-nuttx#testing-nuttx-zig-driver-for-mipi-dsi-on-pinephone)

 Our Zig Display Driver powers on the PinePhone Display and __renders the Test Pattern__...
 Exactly like the earlier (undocumented) code in C! 🎉

+_Are we really sure that our Zig Driver works OK?_

+100% Yep!
+If our Zig Driver didn't send the ST7703 Commands correctly, PinePhone's Display would stay dark.

 Our PinePhone Display Driver in Zig has successfully...